spacelift-io/user-documentation/docs/integrations/api.md

 If your Spacelift account is called `example` you would be able to access your GraphQL by sending **POST** requests to: `https://example.app.spacelift.io/graphql`

-All requests need to be authenticated using a [JWT](https://jwt.io/) bearer token, which we will discuss in more detail below.
+All requests need to be authenticated using a [JWT](https://jwt.io/){: rel="nofollow"} bearer token, which we will discuss in more detail below.

 There are currently three ways of obtaining this token: